Safe Kids Week 2018 - Social Media Images

 Your NTDSW toolkit will include a ballot box (for the Positive Ticketing Blitz), positive tickets, postcards, pens, jumbo sidewalk chalk (for the Parking Lot Chalk Makeover) and swag bracelets.

-Railway collisions and trespassing incidents in Canada are on the rise, leading to more serious injuries and fatalities.
-Parachute is excited to announce the two-year #CrossSAFE program, funded in part by Transport Canada, which aims to promote rail safety and put the brakes on preventable injury. #CrossSAFE will promote and measure increased understanding of safe behaviours around railways with Canadian parents, children and youth – including pedestrians, cyclists and drivers.
+Railway collisions and trespassing incidents in Canada are on the rise, leading to more serious injuries and fatalities. #CrossSAFE is a two-year Parachute program, funded in part by Transport Canada, which promotes safe behaviours around railways for Canadian children, teens and parents – including pedestrians, cyclists and drivers.

-In collaboration with Operation Lifesaver, Parachute will integrate #CrossSAFE messages and materials into annual educational campaigns (such as Back to School, National Teen Driver Safety Week and National Rail Safety Week) with a tie-in to Vision Zero efforts.
-We are excited to work with four communities which have demonstrated a commitment to rail safety education; expanding their capacity to raise awareness through education, activities and events.
+In collaboration with Operation Lifesaver, Parachute integrates #CrossSAFE messages and materials into our annual educational campaigns (such as Back to School, National Teen Driver Safety Week and National Rail Safety Week) with a tie-in to Vision Zero road safety efforts.
+We also work with five grant communities who have demonstrated a commitment to year-round rail safety education, activities and events.

-This useful Tip Sheet for Parents and Caregivers provides key information on rail safety.
-These tips will help you ensure your family is rail safety savvy.
-Print, distribute to your networks, or share on social media with the hashtag #CrossSAFE.
-For more free downloadable materials, visit our #CrossSAFE Resources page.
+This useful Tip Sheet for Parents and Caregivers provides simple tips to make sure your family is rail safety savvy.
+Print it, email it or share on social media with the hashtag #CrossSAFE.
+For more free downloadable materials - including tip sheets for kids, for teens and more - visit our #CrossSAFE Resources page.

 Resources for communities

-Parachute is seeking to build capacity within communities across the country to educate Canadians about injury prevention and rail safety.
-We've developed tools for #CrossSAFE community grant recipients, for use in their next #CrossSAFE event/campaign, to raise awareness of rail safety in their region.
-Visit our #CrossSAFE Resources page now, to download these free tools - and help prevent rail-related injuries and fatalities.
+Parachute wants Canadians all over the country to learn about injury prevention and rail safety.
+We developed tools for #CrossSAFE community grant recipients to use in their #CrossSAFE event/campaigns, and they are free to download for anyone wishing to help spread the word.
+Visit our #CrossSAFE Resources page now, to download these free tools - and help save lives!